smttsp/last_chance_adoption/README.md

 The documentation is organized into the following sections:

-- **Adoption Process**: Guidelines for handling inquiries, meeting potential adopters, processing applications, conducting home checks, finalizing adoptions, and follow-up procedures.
+- **Adoption Process**: Guidelines for handling inquiries, meeting potential adopters, processing applications, and finalizing adoptions.

 - **Volunteer Guides**: Information on volunteer roles, responsibilities, onboarding, and training materials.